PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extraction_pipelines/document_scene_information_extraction_v4.en.md

 <summary>Python</summary>

 <pre><code class="language-python">
-# This script only shows the use case of images, other file type calls please see the API reference to adjust.
+# This script only shows the use case for images.
+For calling with other file types, please read the API reference and make adjustments.

 import base64
 import pprint